-Thankfully, we’ve compiled a handy list of true crime documentaries you have to catch on Netflix which everyone will be talking about.
+So we’ve compiled a handy list of true crime documentaries for you to catch up on.

 Don’t F*** With Cats: Hunting An Internet Killer

-Perhaps one of the most mind-boggling and bizarre documentary series on this list, Don’t F*** With Cats sees some internet vigilantes tirelessly track down Luka Magnotta who posted videos of animal abuse.
-But when it turns to human murder, can they really be ahead of the police?
+Perhaps one of the most mind-boggling and bizarre documentary series on this list, Don’t F*** With Cats sees some internet vigilantes work tirelessly to track down Luka Magnotta, a Facebook user who posted horrible videos of animal abuse on his page.
+Outraged by what they were seeing, an informal network was formed of people who wanted to bring him to justice.
+They watched the videos to find clues and find this man.
+Little did they know they would soon be investigating a human murder too.
 Watch now.

 ReMastered: Who Killed Jam Master Jay?